*An introduction to Redis data types and abstractions

 > set mykey somevalue OK > get mykey "somevalue"

 As you can see using the SET and the GET commands are the way we set and retrieve a string value.
-Note that SET will replace any existing value stored already into the key, in case the key already exists, even if the key is associated with a non-string value.
+Note that SET will replace any existing value already stored into the key, in the case that the key already exists, even if the key is associated with a non-string value.
 So SET performs an assignment.

-Values can be strings (including binary data) of every kind, for instance you can store a jpeg image inside a key.
+Values can be strings (including binary data) of every kind, for instance you can store a jpeg image inside a value.
 A value can't be bigger than 512 MB.

 The SET command has interesting options, that are provided as additional arguments.
-For example if I may ask SET to fail if the key already exists, or the exact contrary, that is, to only succeed if the key already exists:
+For example, I may ask SET to fail if the key already exists, or the opposite, that it only succeed if the key already exists:

 > set mykey newval nx (nil) > set mykey newval xx OK